 Pain mechanisms and levels of central sensitisation reflect changes in the central nervous system and pain processing which may impact on the ability of patients to effectively cope and manage their pain effectively.
 Identification of these factors may allow early targeted management for these patients.
 As central sensitisation is not present on all patients suffering from a chronic musculoskeletal condition, efficient stratification must be followed to examine in detail the effectiveness of self-management.
 From an extended scope, the findings of the project might influence self-management procedures in other chronic pain states such as fibromyalgia, whiplash, chronic neck pain etc. as pain mechanisms function in the same way and central sensitisation follows similar patterns regardless of the condition.

-Alterations in neurovascular barriers in response to chronic pain states across post-natal development
+Alterations in the central gliovascular barrier in response to inflammatory pain

-Multiple pain states are known to have an impact on the functioning of neurovascular barriers such as the blood brain barrier (BBB), blood spinal cord barrier (BSCB), and blood nerve barrier (BNB).
-These barriers are pivotal in controlling entry of potentially neurotoxic molecules and cells into the CNS and neural parenchyma, but under neuropathic and inflammatory conditions, barrier integrity can become compromised and allow infiltration of non-neuronal cells.
-This project aims to monitor the integrity of neurovascular barriers in response to nerve injury and inflammation, and to determine whether these responses differ with age.
+Multiple pain states are known to have an impact on the functioning of gliovascular barriers such as the blood brain barrier (BBB) and blood spinal cord barrier (BSCB).
+These barriers are pivotal in controlling entry of potentially neurotoxic molecules and cells into the CNS and neural parenchyma, but under inflammatory conditions, barrier integrity can become compromised to allow infiltration of non-neuronal cells and can lead to glial cell alterations.
+This project aims to monitor the gliovascular alterations in response to peripheral inflammation, and to investigate the role of VEGFR2 in these changes.

 Immunological contributions to age-dependent variations in response to cutaneous inflammation and the programming of later life pain